krishnakaushik25/whatsapp-chat-analysis-EDA/README.md

-The complete explanation and code is in my ipynb Notebook file.
+The complete explanation and code is in my whatsapp_chat_analysis(EDA).ipynb file.